CTA-K12/JasperClient/README.md

 ####Installing
-You can find [Documentaion](doc/install.md "Documentaion") in the doc directory
+You can find [Documentationn](doc/install.md "Documentation") in the doc directory

 ####Status
 Beta - Jan 2014